top of page

 • 16.5% electronically bullied.

-It's "everyone's" responsibility to address bullying, no just the school's responsibility.
+It's "everyone's" responsibility to address bullying, not just the school.

 • school avoidance/truancy